aerleon/aerleon/docs/aclcheck.md

 {
     "filter_name_1": {
         "term_name_1": {
-            "possibles": ["reason1", "reason2"], # List of reasons if it's a possible match "message": "  term: term_name_1 (possible match)\n    action if ['reason1', 'reason2']"
+            "possibles": ["packet-length", "tcp-est"], # List of reasons if it's a possible match "message": "  term: term_name_1 (possible match)\n    action if ['packet-length', 'tcp-est']" },
-        },
         "term_name_2": {
             "possibles": [],
-            "message": "  term: term_name_2\n    action"
+            "message": "  term: term_name_2\n    accept"
         }
     },
     # ... more filters
 }
 ```

-This allows you to programmatically determine the outcome of specific traffic flows through your defined policies.
+To programmatically determine the outcome of specific traffic flows through your defined policies, use a process like this:

+1. If only one term matched the traffic, split the 'message' field by newline and examine the final action (e.g. "accept" above).
+2. If there is a conditional match, collect all distinct possible outcomes and present the conditional basis (e.g. deny if ['packet-length']).